Indonesia - Sumba & Flores Photo Tour - full itinerary

 Our next stop is Praijing Village, where we can interact with the local people and learn about their unique culture.
 This traditional hilltop village is known for its distinctive thatched-roof houses and vibrant community life.
 As we wander through the village’s narrow pathways, we’ll see intricate stone tombs that reveal a deep respect for ancestral traditions.
 The warm hospitality of the villagers and their rich storytelling make this a truly immersive cultural experience.

 Alternatively, we can visit the stunning Tanau Hills, the details of which you can see on Day 5, as we might swap the two activities between the two evenings, based on local weather and tidal conditions.
-Whichever option we choose, afterwards we head to our hotel for dinner a welcome rest.
+Whichever option we choose, afterwards we head to our hotel for dinner and a welcome rest.

 Day 5: